A common question surrounding CBD use is, "does CBD oil make you tired?"

 - Type of CBD oil you're taking

-How Dosage Affects Your CBD Effects
+How the CBD Dosage Affects Your Tiredness

 Figuring out your ideal dosage can be tricky as people respond to CBD differently.